Henry B. Mattingly: Opening supply lines

 In the city, Mattingly and his comrades heard of the arrival of supplies as its news spread quickly.
 The Army of the Cumberland had held out and was now receiving reinforcements and supplies.
 U.S. losses in the battle were 78 killed, 327 wounded, and 15 missing.
 The Rebels reported their losses as 34 killed, 305 wounded, and 69 missing.
 One account says Bratton lost 408 men while Law lost only 52.
 Geary reported burying 153 Confederates and capturing over one hundred prisoners, so the Confederate losses may have been over 900 men.
 The Union forces now had its link to the outside and could receive supplies, weapons, ammunition, and reinforcements via the Cracker Line.
 Grant could now amass forces to take back the initiative from Bragg.
 The Army of the Cumberland would soon be one of three U.S. field armies in the city.

 Badly needed supplies began to flow in to Mattingly and the Army of the Cumberland.
-From October 28–30, skies cleared and roads began to show improvement easing the flow.
+From October 28 to 30, skies cleared and roads began to show improvement easing the flow.
 By this time in late October many troops had nothing to eat for several days.
-Relieving troops saw the "half-famished" soldiers of the trapped army An added bonus was that in addition to opening an overland supply line of from Bridgeport to Chattanooga, the successful battle break the siege also opened the Tennessee River to logisitc support from Bridgeport to Kelly's Ferry.
+Relieving troops saw the "half-famished" soldiers of the trapped army An added bonus was that in addition to opening an overland supply line of from Bridgeport to Chattanooga, the successful battle break the siege also opened the Tennessee River to logistic support from Bridgeport to Kelly's Ferry.
 Federals now controlled their line of communication.

 The effect of the secure, reliable logistics support were such that Grant wrote: